sepiros62/mzc-sa-tc_megazone/README.md

-# Basic EC2 instance
+# Auto Scaling Group without ELB example

-Configuration in this directory creates EC2 instances with different sets of arguments (with Elastic IP, with network interface attached, with credit specifications).
+Configuration in this directory creates Launch Configuration and Auto Scaling Group.

+Data sources are used to discover existing VPC resources (VPC, subnet and security group) as well as AMI details.

 ## Usage